Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2065" />R2065 LicenseHeaderMustNotBeSpecified
 **Output Message**: License header must not be specified inside x-ms-code-generation settings.
-This is different for different sdks generated.
+This is different for different sdks generated and is passed via command line/config file when generating the sdk.

 **Description**: `x-ms-code-generation-settings` must not have the license section specified in the OpenAPI documents since each SDK has a different licensing header, this information must be provided either from the command line or the configuration file when actually generating the sdk.